mpv-player/mpv/DOCS/man/input.rst

               quantities: fps and possibly rounded timestamps.)

 ``path``
     Full path of the currently played file.
+Usually this is exactly the same string you pass on the mpv command line or the ``loadfile`` command, even if it's a relative path.
+If you expect an absolute path, you will have to determine it yourself, for example by using the ``working-directory`` property.

 ``media-title``
     If the currently played file has a ``title`` tag, use that.